peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 Most limitations are due to the fact that Affe's type algebra is voluntarily simple:

-- Affe is not flow sensitive, and will not be able to express functions that might or might use something depending on their argument.
+- Affe is not flow-sensitive, and will not be able to express functions that might or might use something depending on their argument.
 More generally, we don't support borrowing pattern whose correctness depends on internal invariants of a data-structure.